 Essentially, all these products consist of two main parts: Power Inlet & Power Outlet.

 Between the Power Inlet & Power Outlet, there’s an Electrical Wire (Not a Power Cord) that runs inside the wall to “Bridge” the power from Power Inlet to the Power Outlet.

-Then, there’s a separate power cord that plugs in from the Power Inlet into an existing electrical outlet (in your home) to energize the power connection from Power Inlet to the Power Outlet portion of the Bridge-Style Power Kit.
+Once the kit is installed, you’d plug in the power cord from Power Inlet into one of your existing electrical outlet s in order to energize the power connection from Power Inlet to the Power Outlet portion of the Bridge-Style Power Kit.